 He moved on to: Chemist at Johnson Matthey

 Dr Steven Lal (Nov 2009 - July 2013)

 ‘Metal complexes as catalysts for the synthesis of heterocycles’

-Current position: Senior Scientist at Lonza
+He moved on to: Senior Scientist at Lonza